 The application for the Fob Holder Program is straight forward and will be based on your printmaking experience, answers to the following questions, and the quality of work.

-If you are interested in becoming a Fob Holder, please email email@example.com with your resume, artist statement, 10 images (or a link to your website or blog) and answer the following questions:
+If you are interested in becoming a Fob Holder, please email firstname.lastname@example.org with your resume, artist statement, 10 images of your work (or a link to your website or blog) in a compressed pdf.
+Please answer the following questions in your cover letter:

 1. Why would you like to participate in the Fob Holder Program?